-Jaraneh Nova is inspired by the pioneers of song and sound.
+She has been deeply inspired by the pioneers of song and sound, such as Robbie Robertson, Buffy St. Marie and David Bowie.
 Her artistic journey weaves original music and native heritage into medicine stories that heal and transform.
-Her lyrics are powerfully born from prayerful states and channeled from ancestral helpers.
+Her lyrics are powerfully born from prayerful states and channelled from ancestral helpers.

 This can be transcendence.